qualisys/Real-Time-Protocol-Documentation/client/index.md

 ##### Gaze vector component (OSC)

 Each gaze vector is sent in a separate OSC message.

-The OSC address of this message is /qtm/gaze_vector/ with the name of the gaze vector in the end of the address string.
-Example: /qtm/gaze_vector/Eye.
+OSC address: `/qtm/gaze_vector/`	The body name is appended to the end of the address string.
+Example:`/qtm/gaze_vector/Eye`.

 | OSC type | Name          | Description                                                  |
 | -------- | ------------- | ------------------------------------------------------------ |